-Teachers and students work hard all school year long – which is precisely why we created the Classroom Direct Honor Roll serves to recognize and reward teachers and their students for all the incredible efforts they’ve put forth during the school year.
+Teachers and students work hard all year long.
+The Classroom Direct Honor Roll serves to recognize and reward teachers and students for all the incredible efforts they’ve put forth during the school year.
 Check out these entries from the 2017 Classroom Direct Honor Roll and see teachers and their students who have worked together to make their schools and communities a better place.

-This is the third year we asked followers to help us celebrate teachers’ achievements and spread the word by nominating an exemplary classroom (either their own or another’s) for the year’s Classroom Direct Honor Roll – and the results were outstanding!
+2017 was the third year Classroom Direct asked followers to help us celebrate teachers’ achievements and spread the word by nominating an exemplary classroom (either their own or another’s) for the year’s Classroom Direct Honor Roll – and the results were outstanding!
 Ultimately, three winners were selected.
 Take a moment to learn a little about them and help us to celebrate their successes in making their classrooms a safe and welcoming place for their students to learn and grow.

 Ms. Catron’s Kindergarten ESL Class (28 Students)